Home

 308 East University Avenue

-see side view big picture
+side view photo

-This beautiful home was lost to a fire last year
+This beautiful home was lost to a fire

-This home was originally built as Queen Anne frame house was then remodeled the Booty's.
+This home was originally built as Queen Anne frame house was then remodeled by the Booty's.
 This home was re-styled in the Neoclassical Revival architecture.
 Note the turned balustrade, finely toothed/notched frieze, 2 story columns.
 Mr Booty was a successful merchant and realtor and was involved in the founding of the Texas Fuel Company which was later renamed Texaco.

-711 East University Ave.
+409 East University Ave.

 George Irvine House

-George Irvine House - Historical Marker
+George Irvine House - Historical Marker Text

 Scottish native George Irvine (1841-1936) built this two-story frame home for his family in 1886.
 The founder of the Irvine Brothers Lumber Co. (later the Belford Lumber Co.), Irvine was a civic leader who served on the school board, the city council, and the vestry of Grace Episcopal Church.
 In 1922 he sold the house to postmaster Simon J. Enochs, who made modifications to its original Italianate detailing in the 1930s.